Last Updated on June 20, 2023 by Tim Wells

-Plug the power cord back into the outlet and turn the TV back on.
-You’ll need to use the on/off switch on the TV itself.
+Plug the power cord into the outlet and turn the TV back on.
+You’ll need to use the power button on the TV itself.

-Once the TV is all the way back on, place the batteries back in your remote.
+Once the TV is back on, replace the remote control’s batteries.
 Then try to use all of the functions on the remote.

-Hopefully, this corrects the problem.
+Hopefully, this will correct the problem.
 If not, the next thing you’ll want to do is eliminate the batteries as the source of the problem.

-To see whether the remote’s batteries are the problem, a lot of people simply remove the existing batteries from the remote.
-Then they place a new set in the remote and start going through different buttons.
+To see whether the remote’s batteries are the problem, many people remove the existing batteries from the remote.
+Then they place a new set in the remote and go through different buttons.

-If the remote starts working or becomes more responsive, you’ve found your root cause.
+If your Samsung remote control starts working or becomes more responsive, you’ve found your root cause.

 You’ll want to be careful and mindful of the batteries you swap out.
 If you’ve had spares sitting in your home for a while, they may have been drained of their power.

-You should also check rechargeable batteries to make sure they have a full charge.
+You should also check rechargeable batteries to ensure they have a full charge.
 You want to swap out your existing batteries for a known good pair.